ludovicchabant/PieCrust2/docs/docs/04_content-model/03_routes.md

     You need to use _placeholders_ here (things of the form `%blah%`) otherwise all your pages would have the same URL and would be overwriting each other.

-    The available placeholders depend on the source or generator tied to this route (see below).
-Refer to the [list of available sources][refsrc] and [generators][refgen] to see what kind of routing information they expose.
+    The available placeholders depend on the source tied to this route (see below).
+Refer to the [list of available sources][refsrc] to see what kind of routing information they expose.

     You'll notice that some routing parameters are *required*, while others are *optional*.
 The *required* parameters *must* be used in the URL pattern.
 The *optional* ones are, well, optional.

-  * `source` or `generator`: This defines the source or generator that this route is defined for.
-Only pages originating from the source or generator of that name will have their bake output generated with this route.
-You can't define both `source` and `generator` -- it needs to be one or the other.
+  * `source`: This defines the source that this route is defined for.
+Only pages originating from the source of that name will have their bake output generated with this route.

 Optional settings include: